Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Method

 \subsection{Shifted-Window Learning for Detection}

-We perform shifted-window learning on top of the vanilla vision transformer~\citep{dosovitskiy2020image} without adding or removing any weights.
-In order to run vision transformer on large detection images (e.g. $1024 \times 1024$), we apply window-attention layers on a fixed-size grid $K \times K$, and $L$ global attention layers evenly spaced throughout the vision transformer (where $L=4$) following~\cite{li2022exploring}.
-Although information mixing occurs $L$ times through global attention, we observed that fixed-size grid is still biased by the grid pattern, thereby compromising the representation power of the backbone.
-To address the issue, we propose the Shifted-Window Learning (SWL) approach to mitigate the bias of grid pattern in window-attention vision transformer.
+The CLIP ViT backbones are typically pretrained on lower resolutions (\eg 224$\times$224) and then adapted to higher resolution detection images (\eg 1024$\times$1024).
+While the detection task benefits from global information, directly applying the pretrained ViT on high-resolution inputs is not only computationally intensive but can also compromise the preservation of the locality structure of the pretrained lower-resolution features.

+The adaptation such as windowed attention in ViTDet~\cite{li2022exploring} effectively reduces the computation and is thus also adopted by our baseline RO-ViT~\cite{rovit} detector.
+However, we observed that the backbone representation is still biased by the fixed-size grid pattern of the windowed attention, compromising the representation power of the pretrained ViT.
+To improve information mixing across the fixed windows and mitigate the bias of the grid pattern, we propose the Shifted-Window Learning (SWL) approach.

-\paragraph{Network Architecture.}\quad \Figref{fig:overview} (right) illustrates our shifted-window learning system.
-The standard vision transformer consists of a patchifying layer and a set of transformer layers.
-After feeding the image through the patchifying layer, we obtain a feature map of shape $(h, w, c)$.
-We keep a copy of this feature map to feed through the rest of the ViT, and create another copy which we roll along both $h$ and $w$ axes by $s$ pixels.
+\paragraph{Network architecture.}\quad \figref{fig:overview} (right) and Algorithm \ref{alg:swl} describe the SWL algorithm.
+The standard ViT consists of a patchifying layer and a set of transformer layers.
+After feeding the image through the patchifying layer, we obtain a feature map $x$ of shape $(h, w, d)$.
+This feature map $x$ is fed through the rest of the ViT with windowed attention layers on a grid $K\times K$, and $L$ global attention layers evenly spaced throughout the ViT (where $L$ = 4) following~\cite{li2022exploring}, resulting in output $y$.
+In parallel, we create another copy of $x$, which is rolled along both $h$ and $w$ axes by $s$ pixels.
 The elements that roll beyond the last position are reintroduced from the first.
-The shift size $s$ is set as a fraction $q$ of the window attention cell size $M$, \ie $s = qM$.
-Empirically, we set $q=0.5$ and the cell size $M=16$ equals the image size (\eg 1024) divided by the product of patch size (\eg 16) and the grid size (\eg 4).
-We feed the shifted feature map through the rest of the ViT in the same way as the original feature map.
-The outputs are two sequence features of the same shape $(h, w, c)$.
-We then unshift the shifted features before combining the two sequences by averaging.
-We apply the above shifted window operations in both detection training and test times (see Table~\ref{tab:ablation:swl_all} for ablations on various configurations), and observe clear improvements in representation quality.
+We carefully design the attention masks such that the rolled around patches would not attend to the patches on the other side of the image (see the right figure of Algorithm~\ref{alg:swl}).
+The shift size $s$ is set as the half of the attention window size $M$ (\ie $s = M//2$).
+Empirically, the window size $M$ = 16 equals the image size (\eg 1024) divided by the product of patch size (\eg $P$ = 16) and the grid size (\eg $K$ = 4).
+The shifted feature map $x'$ is then processed through the rest of the ViT in the same manner, resulting in output $y'$ in the same shape $(h, w, d)$ as $y$.
+We then unshift $y'$ and combine it with $y$ by averaging.
+We apply the above shifted window operations in detection finetuning and inference times.